 - Wrongful death actions.
 Such actions are brought for the deceased’s primary survivors: spouse, parents, and children.
 These actions compensate the living, not the estate, for losses they have suffered connected to the wrongful death of their loved one.
 Compensated losses include lost companionship, lost support, and lost wages.

 Who Can Recover Damages in a Wrongful Death Suit?

 In Maryland, only primary beneficiaries or secondary beneficiaries can file for damages:

 - Primary beneficiaries are the parents, surviving spouse, and children of the deceased.
 A primary beneficiary, if living, can file both a survival claim and a wrongful death claim.
 Any damages awarded go only to primary beneficiaries.

 - Secondary beneficiaries are brothers and sisters, cousins, nieces and nephews, and other related persons.
-A secondary beneficiary can file for damages only if no suit has been brought by a primary beneficiary.
-However, secondary beneficiaries can file on behalf of both primary and secondary beneficiaries if they choose.
+A secondary beneficiary can file for damages only if there are no primary beneficiaries and the secondary beneficiary was substantially dependent upon the deceased.

 If there are no primary or secondary beneficiaries, there is no wrongful death claim.

 In our state, you can sue for economic damages such as final medical expenses, funeral and burial expenses, lost wages and pensions, and the costs of bringing the suit, including the legal costs.